What is Collateral Value?

 It’s company owners who deliver great collateral value that typically rise to the top.
 It’s a substantial competitive advantage.

 These companies are normally more profitable because they don’t feel the same pressure to compete on price.
-This in turn gives entrepreneurs the financial resources to create the type of company they really want to own.
+This, in turn, gives entrepreneurs the financial resources to create the type of company they really want to own.

 A closing thought, if your collateral value is a touch above service then there’s often a good selection of ideas that are free or inexpensive to implement.
-In auto repair it might be positioning service advisor’s desk so they can see the vehicles arriving and then training them to tap the license plates into the computer.
+In auto repair it might be positioning the service advisor’s desk so they can see the vehicles arriving and then training them to tap the license plates into the computer.
 Then returning clients can be greeted with their name.
 It could also be vacuuming the interiors of the car and wiping the dash clean before returning the vehicles to customers.
 Another idea is to have the technician leave a short note in the car identifying them as the person who worked on the vehicle.

 Introducing the concept of collateral value brings renewed energy into companies and increased profits normally aren’t far behind.